Oh, Canada (film): Concept

 Schrader decided to make a movie about mortality after contracting long COVID and being hospitalized three times.
 He settled on adapting his longtime friend Russell Banks' novel Foregone after Banks fell ill with cancer.
 He had previously adapted Banks' novel Affliction for the 1997 film of the same name.
 Banks asked Schrader to title the film Oh, Canada, his original name for the novel.

 In addition to Banks' novel, Schrader said that he was influenced by Leo Tolstoy's The Death of Ivan Ilyich (also an influence on Foregone), and agreed with an interviewer that the film bore a resemblance to Andrei Tarkovsky's Mirror.
-He added that the story of a filmmaker demolishing the myth he had created about himself was partly inspired by his own life; Variety noted that "Schrader delights in mythologizing his own wanton dereliction of self-care."
-Schrader added that Banks had likewise "exaggerated his own bad behavior for personal reasons."
+He added that the story of a filmmaker demolishing the myth he had created about himself was partly inspired by his own life; Variety noted that "Schrader delights in mythologizing his own wanton dereliction of self-care".
+Schrader added that Banks had likewise "exaggerated his own bad behavior for personal reasons".

-Schrader modified the character of Leo to be more unsympathetic, as he did not think that Leo's portrayal in the book was especially bad and wanted to "make [the story] a bit more biblical."
+Schrader modified the character of Leo to be more unsympathetic, as he did not think that Leo's portrayal in the book was especially bad and wanted to "make [the story] a bit more biblical".
 With Banks' approval, he "ratcheted up the blackness" by "add[ing] a moment where [Leo] turns his back on his own son"; he likened the exchange to his own falling-out with his brother.
-He described Leo's entry into Canada as "a metaphor for escape, irresponsibility and death."
+He described Leo's entry into Canada as "a metaphor for escape, irresponsibility and death".

 Schrader explained that he lived through the tumult of the 1960s and that several friends and family members attempted to dodge the draft, like Leo does in the film.
 He himself had received a draft deferment for health reasons.
-He stressed that the production design did not rely on '60s tropes, like long hair and bell-bottoms, and that in reality, "a lot of people look[ed] pretty normal."
+He stressed that the production design did not rely on '60s tropes, like long hair and bell-bottoms, and that in his memory, "a lot of people look pretty normal."

 The film was produced on a low budget and with a compressed shooting schedule.
-Schrader explained that because of the low budget, "you're not going to make [your investors] rich, but you can make them whole," and that his investors are motivated not by investment returns but by the opportunity to enjoy the glamor of the film industry without excessive financial risk.
+Schrader explained that because of the low budget, "you're not going to make [your investors] rich, but you can make them whole", and that his investors are motivated not by investment returns but by the opportunity to enjoy the glamor of the film industry without excessive financial risk.